Gallager carbine

 In 1865, the modified carbine was presented to the Ordnance Department.
 After the presentation, the Ordnance Department ordered the modification of 5,000 Gallager carbines with a cap lock to the new version.

 According to the Government Procurement of Gallager Carbines, 5,000 modified Gallager 1865 carbines were delivered to the army by the June 1865.

 After being withdrawn from the US Army's armament, Gallager carbines found their way into the civilian market.

-Richardson & Overman still briefly produced modified Gallager carbines for the civilian market, but with the market saturated with military demobilized weapons, production was halted in the second half of the 1960s.
+Richardson & Overman still briefly produced modified Gallager carbines for the civilian market, but with the market saturated with military demobilized weapons, production was halted in the second half of the 1860s.

 Many of the carbines were modified to thin-walled cartridges with a rim and cartridges extractor.
 This eliminated problems with gas blowback and cartridges extraction.

 In 1870, Schuyler, Hartley and Graham of New York City purchased from the Government 2,500 of the Gallagers chambered for the Spencer cartridge at a cost of $12.25 each and shipped them to France for the Franco-Prussian War.

 The Gallager carbines, after the warfare in the 19th century, were modified in various variants for private use by shooters, due to their solid workmanship.

 They can now be found on the collector market in the US and Europe in various calibers.

+Gallager carbine replica

+Erma Werke in Germany manufactured a Gallager carbine replica in .54 caliber with barrels sourced from Lothar Walter.
+Contrary to popular believe, the barrels where not repurposed WW2 German machine gun barrels.
+Various vendors still offer new turned brass cartridges cases (40 grain black powder) and the fitting .541 cal (334 grain) heeled bullets for the Erma Gallager.